Boy, 14, silently stabbed girl in Oklahoma school auditorium, police say

 Breaking News Emails

-The girl temporarily lost consciousness but was stable following surgery, Luther Police Chief David Radnall said.
+The girl temporarily lost consciousness but was stable following surgery, Luther Police Chief David Randall said.

 The suspect was silent during the attack, and the two children did not appear to know each other, though they were both in the small Luther public school system last year, said Randall, who based his remarks on interviews with witnesses.